mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/undo_history.rst

 .. image:: /images/dockers/Cumulative_Undo_General_Settings.png

-In the advanced section of the settigns you can configure the following properties:
+In the advanced section of the settings you can configure the following properties:

 .. image:: /images/dockers/Cumulative_Undo_Advanced_Settings.png